We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 The Evisceration Process

-A reciprocating saw was used to remove the head, and feet and to split the breast bone.
+We used a reciprocating saw to remove the head and feet and to split the breast bone.

-Working on removing the man parts that weren’t taken care of two years ago…
+Then he worked on removing the man parts that were not taken care of two years ago…

-Gravity was causing the swelling internal organs to fall down into the area where he needed to cut through the breastbone so the cow was lowered down onto a piece of plastic.
+The cow was lowered down onto a piece of plastic because the gravity was causing the swelling internal organs to fall down into the area where he needed to cut through the breastbone so .

 A reader shared this link to another homesteader butchering their own meat.
 Sadly it was too late for us to do it, but one idea I loved was to cut open the stomach and add the partially digested contents to the compost pile!